rachjgriff/bank/README.md

 * Assumptions:
   * Date, credit & debit are entered
   * Date is a string
-  * Negative balance can be achieved

 ##### QUESTIONS/THOUGHTS
-* Is the client allowed to have a negative balance and continue to make withdrawals?
 * Can the client make more than one deposit or withdrawal a day?
   * If so, should the credit and debit amounts sum these for that day?
   * Or can there be more than one entry for the same date?